tyashin/CIS-CC-UOL-violations/README.md

 We are planning to employ both official complaint procedure and this project pages (and, possibly, other approaches, too) in order to resolve the described problems.

-Update from June 2021: During the 2020-21 academic year the situation got even worse.
+**Update from June 2021**: during the 2020-21 academic year the situation got even worse.
 UOL refused to discuss or fix any of violations described on these pages and also introduced a few new ones.
 At this point there's hardly single aspect of CIS/CC programs left that is not seriously flawed or even broken.
+Also, I have to mention that some cases were left outside the scope of this project just because there's no bulletproof documentary evidence to support them (but that doesn't mean that students were not affected by those cases)

 ## List of cases